raudyagdel/global_keyboard_emmiter/README.md

-Here's a structured README file for both the `keyboard_emitter_app` and `keyboard_receiver_app` projects.
-This will help communicate the purpose, logic, and usage of each project effectively on GitHub.

----

 # keyboard_emitter_app

 A Flutter desktop application designed to emit global keyboard events for Windows and Linux.
 The app uses Dart's Foreign Function Interface (`dart:ffi`) to interact with a C/C++ library that sends keyboard input events to the operating system.